-For a family vacation that is truly unique, look no further than Morocco.
+For a family holiday that is truly unique, look no further than Morocco.
 A short flight takes you to the doorstep of a different world, a maze of bustling souks, ancient Kasbahs and rugged mountainscapes which are bound to enthral and excite even the youngest of imaginations.
 From the exotic intrigue of Marrakech, to the old pirate port of Essaouira and the shifting sand dunes of the Sahara, Morocco is a playground for children.

 Morocco is so full of wonder for little ones.
 It is a land of contrasts, warm hospitality and unique experiences which the whole family can enjoy.
-The kaleidoscopic colors of the Medina, the windswept coastline of the Atlantic and the snow-capped peaks of the Atlas Mountains are all as different and as spectacular as each other.
+The kaleidoscopic colours of the Medina, the windswept coastline of the Atlantic and the snow-capped peaks of the Atlas Mountains are all as different and as spectacular as each other.
 The best time to visit Morocco is arguably before the fierce heat of summer takes its toll, or after it has subsided.
-Traveling during half term in February, May and October makes for a brilliant getaway with the whole family in tow.
+Travelling during half term in February, May and October makes for a brilliant getaway with the whole family in tow.

 Marrakech is a knock-your-socks-off city for both young and old.
 Fall under the spell of its story book charm by navigating its labyrinth of lively souks on a treasure hunt or witnessing Djemaa el-Fna square become abuzz with the performances of magicians, snake charmers, storytellers and musicians.
 The Four Seasons Marrakech has established itself as one of the most exclusive resorts for families in the city.
-Its Kids For All Seasons Program is great for little ones, and the Young Adult Center is ideal for teens, ensuring all members of the family are entertained.
-The city’s Mandarin Oriental is another fantastic option for families, taking the hassle out of traveling with youngsters.
+Its Kids For All Seasons Program is great for little ones, and the Young Adult Centre is ideal for teens, ensuring all members of the family are entertained.
+The city’s Mandarin Oriental is another fantastic option for families, taking the hassle out of travelling with youngsters.
 From the moment you check in on camel back or roll up your sleeves in the onsite organic vegetable garden, a stay at the Mandarin Oriental is a great way to introduce kids to the real Morocco.
 Slightly further out of town, the Fawakay Villas are great for young families.
-It’s menagerie of animals and host of activities designed for younger guests are perfect for keeping tiny travelers entertained.
+Its menagerie of animals and host of activities designed for younger guests are perfect for keeping tiny travellers entertained.

 Ensconcing yourself and your family in the Atlas Mountains for a few days showcases yet another side to Morocco.
 Take a cookery lesson and learn the nuances of authentic Berber cuisine, or trek through the dramatic scenery with adventurous teens.
 Kasbah Tamadot is a brilliant base camp during your stay, go fossil hunting in the mountains, search the hotel’s grounds for its resident peahens and tortoises, and hunker down to a movie night under the stars for the ultimate family stay.

 Further afield, let the tales of Lawrence of Arabia come alive in the Sahara.
-Sleeping under the stars, coming face to face with camels, and enjoying the adrenaline fuelled activities that the desert has to offer are the key ingredients to an unforgettable family vacation.
-Whilst traveling to the desert by jeep is perhaps best for older children, direct flights to the outpost of Ouarzazate from Paris or Casablanca allow you to cut out the hefty journey.
+Sleeping under the stars, coming face to face with camels, and enjoying the adrenaline fuelled activities that the desert has to offer are the key ingredients to an unforgettable family holiday.
+Whilst travelling to the desert by jeep is perhaps best for older children, direct flights to the outpost of Ouarzazate from Paris or Casablanca allow you to cut out the hefty journey.
 Whilst getting there is all part of the experience, it is arriving at a Bedouin Camp and spending the night in the heart of the desert that is the real tick off the bucket list.